 - A warning message appears: "You are leaving FamilySearch to visit one of our partner sites."
 To continue, click OK.

-- If you have an account, sign in to the partner site to continue searching for records.
-If you do not have an account for that site, you can start a free trial or sign up for a paid account.
+- If you have an account, sign into the partner site to continue searching for records.
+Otherwise, you can start a free trial or sign up for a paid account.

-- Search results from the partner site will appear in a new tab at the top of the browser.
-To return to FamilySearch.org, click the correct tab.
+- Search results from the partner site appear in a new tab.
+To return to FamilySearch, click the correct tab.